ShiShuyang/UVR5-Sequence-Lite/README.md

 ```
 Every line in the model_sequence means the model name, the first separated file suffix, the second separated file suffix, and the input sound file suffix from last step.

-Note that the first output file can either be vocals or be back background, which depends on the model.
+Note that the first output file can either be vocals or be background, which depends on the model.

 ## Why to write this?